simplisticated/zip-monster/README.md

 ## Usage

-Everything starts from `ZipMonster` object.
+Everything starts from `Z` object.

-The main method is `ZipMonster.find`.
+The main method is `Z.find`.
 It's a super flexible way to search the information.

 ----